JonWil91/Lets-Hike/README.md

 * env.py and .gitignore code was taken from Slack and Code Institute online mentors
 * [Template Designer Documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/#sort) was very helpful in overcoming Jinja hurdles
+* Code for content and footer classes taken from [Stack Overflow](https://stackoverflow.com/questions/16679146/force-footer-on-bottom-on-pages-with-little-content/50659635#50659635)
+* Code for intialising Leaflet Maps taken from https://leafletjs.com/
+* [Materialize](https://materializecss.com/) used for buttons throughout project, as well as dropdown, slider and multi select options on add/edit hike pages

-## Acknowledgements
+### Acknowledgements

  A big thank you to my mentor, Gerry McBride for  support and positive feedback throughout the project.
-A special thanks as well to all the Code Institute online support team for their continued patience and encouragement throughout the project.
+A special thanks as well to all the amazing Code Institute online support team for their continued patience and encouragement throughout the project.